spanishGab/DSA-study/sorting.md

     int min_pos;
     int tmp;

-    // loop to mark the current element position for(i = 0; i < n-1; i++){
+    // loop that marks the current element position for(i = 0; i < n-1; i++){
         // assuming that the current element is the minimum element of the sequence min_pos = i;
-        // loop to make the comparisons between the current element and the other elements for(j = i+1; j < n; j++){
+        // loop that makes the comparisons between the current and the other elements for(j = i+1; j < n; j++){
-            // checks if the current element if smaller than the following ones if(arr[j] < arr[min_pos]){
+            // checks if the current element if bigger than one of the following ones if(arr[j] < arr[min_pos]){
-                min_pos = j;
+                // changing the min's position to the smallest element found min_pos = j;
             }
         }